taxjarsam/taxjar-developers/source/integrations/guides/shopify.md

 6. Now you are set up with TaxJar and ready to view your the reporting of your sales tax collected, AutoFile and more available in your TaxJar account. <a href="http://app.taxjar.com"> Login to TaxJar Today</a>.

-If you have additional questions or need help integrating your Acumatica and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.
+If you have additional questions or need help integrating your Shopify and TaxJar accounts, please [contact](https://www.taxjar.com/contact/) our support team.